Charles the Bold: Disputes with Philip the Good

-When Charles's daughter, Mary, was born on 13 February 1457, neither Charles nor his father attended her baptism, for both wanted to avoid each other.
+When Charles's daughter, Mary, was born on 13 February 1457, neither Charles nor his father attended her baptism, as both wished to avoid each other.
 Nicolas Rolin was removed from the chancellery, and Rolin's close ally, Jean Chevrot, was removed from the ducal council.
-Consequently, de Croÿ became more powerful.
-Charles left the court for his personal estate at Le Quesnoy in Hainaut.
-There, he was entrusted with minor tasks regarding the Flemish subjects of his father.
-He also constructed the Blue Tower castle in Gorinchem as his personal seat in 1461.
-He attempted to formalise his status as the heir to the Burgundian State, which in turn prompted his father to cut off his allowance.
-Charles was deprived of any money to pay his staff or otherwise maintain his estate.
-According to Burgundian court chronicler Georges Chastellain, in 1463, Charles dismissed his staff because he could not pay their salaries, however, his staff were adamant to serve him and even offered him a share of their money.
-According to German historian Werner Paravicini, such acts of altruism were typical of that time, rendring the account more plausible.
+As a result, the de Croÿ family became more powerful.

+Charles withdrew from court to his estate at Le Quesnoy in Hainaut, where he was entrusted with minor tasks concerning his father's Flemish subjects.
+In 1461, he also built the Blue Tower at Gorinchem as a personal residence.
+He attempted to formalise his position as heir to the Burgundian State, prompting his father to cut off his allowance.
+As a result, Charles lacked the money to pay his household or maintain his estate.
+According to Burgundian court chronicler Georges Chastellain, Charles dismissed his staff in 1463 because he could no longer pay them, but they were determined to continue serving him and even offered him part of their own money.
+According to the German historian Werner Paravicini, such acts of altruism were typical of the time, which made the account more plausible.

-In 1462, Charles survived a poisoning attempt on his life by Jehan Coustain, premier valet de chambre.
-Coustain was executed in Rupelmonde.
-Charles blamed de Croÿ for the assassination attempt, while de Croÿ came to believe that Charles had staged this attempt.
-By the end of 1463, the disputes between Charles and his father caused the States General of the Burgundian Netherlands to intervene.
-On 5 February 1464, Charles made a speech, attacking de Croÿ's family, to the deputies assembled at Ghent.
-Charles and Philip the Good reconciled in June 1464, after they met in Lille, although de Croÿ maintained his hold on power.
-Later that year, Charles assumed full power by arguing that Philip was becoming senile.
-Charles put pressure on de Croÿ, but Philip protected de Croÿ by threatening Charles.
-Ten days later, the States General gave Charles full power by appointing him lieutenant général.
-His first act was to confiscate de Croÿ's estates; de Croÿ and his family were banished to France, where their French patron, Louis XI, gave them no support.
+In 1462, Charles survived an attempted poisoning by Jehan Coustain, premier valet de chambre, who was executed at Rupelmonde.
+Charles blamed de Croÿ for the plot, while de Croÿ came to believe that Charles had staged the attempt himself.
+By the end of 1463, the disputes between Charles and his father grew so serious that the States General of the Burgundian Netherlands intervened.
+On 5 February 1464, Charles addressed the deputies assembled at Ghent and attacked the Croÿ family.
+He and Philip reconciled in June 1464, after they met in Lille, although de Croÿ maintained his hold on power.
+Later that year, Charles secured full authority by arguing that Philip was becoming senile.
+He put pressure on de Croÿ, but Philip defended his favourite by threatening his son.
+Ten days later, however, the States General appointed Charles lieutenant général, giving him effective control of the government.
+His first act was to confiscate de Croÿ's estates.
+De Croÿ and his family were then banished to France, where their French patron, Louis XI, offered them no support.